Lofty Holloway: Creation

-Lofty is one of the original 23 characters invented by the creators of EastEnders, Tony Holland and Julia Smith.
-Both felt that to help complete the community there was a need for a character in his early twenties.
-He had to be someone a bit different.
-Not brash and confident like a lot of the older men, and not boisterous like the younger ones.
+Lofty is one of the original 23 characters invented by the creators of EastEnders, Tony Holland and Julia Smith, who felt that to help complete the community there was a need for a character in his early twenties.
+He had to be someone a bit different; not brash and confident like a lot of the older men, and not boisterous like the younger ones.
 A loner, maybe someone forced to be a loner.
 A person who "stuck out like a sore thumb".
-Someone that was happiest in a group but still couldn't find one that he fit in with.
+Someone who was happiest in a group but still couldn't find one that he fitted in with.
 Tony Holland had previously been in the army and found that ex-soldiers had these problems when they tried to reintegrate as civilians.
 So they decided that Lofty would be an ex-soldier, forced to quit because of his asthma.
 He was happiest in the army and felt incomplete without the group setting, the all-male camaraderie and even the security of the uniformity that the army provides.

 Lofty's original character outline as written by Smith and Holland appeared in an abridged form in their book, EastEnders: The Inside Story.